chickadeebird/LinearDeblurAnalytic/README.md

 # Erosion Algorithm

-This algorithm works relative quickly compared with the deconvolution algorithm and is better suited to sparser starfields.
+This algorithm works relatively quickly compared with the deconvolution algorithm and is better suited to sparser starfields.

 # Deconvolution Algorithm

-This algorithm uses the innate Deconvolution Richardson-Lucy algorithm.
+This algorithm uses the Pixinsight Deconvolution Richardson-Lucy algorithm.

 # Usage